epigen/mr.pareto/README_template.md

 # Analysis & Visualization Snakemake Workflow Using/Powered by PACKAGE for DATA/MODALITY
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for performing and visualizing analyses of data (e.g., ...) powered by the package [package](https://www.packageURL.org).

-This workflow adheres to the module specifications of [MR. PARETO](https://github.com/epigen/mr.pareto), an effort to augment research by modularizing (biomedical) data science.
+This workflow adheres to the module specifications of [MR.PARETO](https://github.com/epigen/mr.pareto), an effort to augment research by modularizing (biomedical) data science.

 **If you use this workflow in a publication, don't forget to give credits to the authors by citing the URL of this (original) repository (and its DOI, see Zenodo badge above -> coming soon).**